rschristopher/ischristtrue.com/src/modern-views/free-will.md

 The Biblical narrative is very clear on two points:

- *1 - God has ultimate sovereignty*
+*1 - God has ultimate sovereignty*, and
- and

 *2 - man has free will*.

 The structure of the Biblical narrative affirms both points.
 God is a character in the
- Biblical narrative, as is man.
+ Bible, as is man.
 This is not an impersonal God of deism.
-God is not only personal, our very notion of personhood points to God, that is, we have personhood because we were made in His image and likeness.
+God is not only personal, our very notion of personhood points to God, that is, we possess personhood because we were made in His image and likeness.
 Our free will exists in that we participate in His will.